Surabaya Gubeng railway station

-Surabaya Gubeng Station, known as Spoorwegstation Goebeng Soerabaja during the Dutch East Indies era, is a railway station located at Gubeng Station Street, Pacarkeling, Tambaksari, Surabaya, East Java, Indonesia.
-This station is the biggest railway station in Surabaya and East Java, and is a departure from the main railway in Surabaya, especially towards the south and east, while the train that passes through the northern route, such as majors train Jakarta via Semarang, departed from Surabaya Pasar Turi Station.
+Surabaya Gubeng Station (SGU), known as Stasiun Surabaya Gubeng or Stasiun Gubeng in Indonesian and Spoorwegstation Goebeng Soerabaja during the Dutch East Indies era, is a type A large railway station located at Gubeng Station Street, Pacarkeling, Tambaksari, Surabaya, East Java, Indonesia.
+This station, which has an elevation of +5 m and is under the management of KAI's Daop VIII Surabaya as well as KAI Commuter, is the biggest railway station in Surabaya and East Java, and serves as the main derparture railway in Surabaya, especially towards the south and east routes of Java, replacing Surabaya Kota Station (except for the Sri Tanjung train), while trains that pass through the northern route of Java, such as major trains going to Jakarta via Semarang, are instead usually departed from Surabaya Pasar Turi Station.
+The name of the station comes from the Gubeng subdistrict of Surabaya, even though, administratively, the station lies northwest of the subdistrict.

 Surabaya Gubeng station was first built on the west side of the railway tracks.
 In the mid-1990s, new Surabaya Gubeng station building was built on the east side of railway tracks, which are wider and has more modern architecture.